History of Maui: Immigrant workers

-Since there weren't enough native workers to cultivated the acreage, planters began importing Asian contract workers.
+Since there were not enough native workers to cultivated the acreage, planters began importing Asian contract workers.
 The plan was for workers to stay for a period of time and then return home.
 The first workers came from China, arriving in 1852.
 To counter the tightly organized Chinese workers, thousands of Japanese laborers came to Maui starting in 1868.
 Koreans followed in 1903, and Filipinos in 1909.
 Between 1878 and 1911, nearly 16,000 Portuguese people immigrated to Maui.
 They came mostly from the Madeira and Azores Islands of Portugal, and included many entire families.

 Conditions on the plantations were terrible and the system ensured that workers always owed more than they had earned at the end of the season.
 Workers were more like indentured servants than contract laborers.
 About half the contract laborers returned to their homelands; the rest stayed to live on the islands.
 These immigrants forever altered the food, language, customs, and population of Maui.
 The imposition of the plantation system effectively disenfranchised the remaining native population of Maui.
 Foreign corporations and local bosses became the power behind the government of the Kingdom of Hawaii.